tversity/TVersity-Media-Server/README.md

 # TVersity-Media-Server
 [TVersity Media Server](http://tversity.com/) is a [DLNA media server software](http://tversity.com/) designed for streaming video, audio and images to your DLNA device (including game consoles, smart TVs, Blu-ray players, and Roku), to mobile devices and to Chromecast.
-It also supported [web content](http://tversity.com/support/premium-websites/) including Adobe Flash based content, Podcasts, RSS feeds and more.
+It also supports [web content](http://tversity.com/support/premium-websites/) including Adobe Flash based content, Podcasts, RSS feeds and more.

 First released in May of 2005 as a UPnP A/V Media Server (and later updated to a DLNA media server), the TVersity Media Server was the first media server to support on-the-fly transcoding so that virtually any content could play on any supported device.
+This real-time tranbscoding has been a unique feature of TVersity for many years and remains one of its distinguishing capabilities to date.

-The TVersity Media Server comes in two editions, a free version available for download [here](http://tversity.com/download/#MediaServer) and a paid version available for purchase [here](http://tversity.com/pro#MediaServer).
+The TVersity Media Server comes in two editions, a free version is available for download [here](http://tversity.com/download/#MediaServer) and a Pro version is available for purchase [here](http://tversity.com/pro#MediaServer).

 # Features

-    **Full Featured DLNA Media Server** --- TVersity is a leading UPnP A/V and DLNA Media Server (since 2005).
+ * **Full Featured DLNA Media Server** --- TVersity is a leading UPnP A/V and DLNA Media Server (since 2005).

     **Personal Media** --- Access your collection of photos, music and videos on any supported device.